 Investing in Japan Book Review (How to Earn a 25% Compound Return)

 This Investing in Japan book review was written by Evan Bleker.
 Evan is a net net investor based in Asia.
 He's been completely obsessed with Graham's net net strategy since 2010, and has spent much of his time since learning how to employ the strategy to earn the highest returns possible.
-He now helps Net Net Hunter members navigate to strategy so they can achieve their retirement goals.
+He now helps Net Net Hunter members navigate the strategy so they can achieve their retirement goals.
 For more information, click here.

 Japan is one of those great mythological markets.
 Nearly 20 years of market stagnation, companies earning razor thin returns on assets, a ticking demographic time bomb, deflation, hyper inflation -- why would anybody want to invest there?

-I recently read Investing in Japan by Steve Towns.
-Steve Towns is a sharp value investor actually living in Japan.
+I recently read Investing in Japan by Steven Towns.
+Steven Towns is a sharp value investor actually living in Japan.
 Living in a foreign country for a long period of time is extremely valuable for understanding how that culture works -- I can assure you from experience.
 Towns has lived in Japan for over a decade and has been investing int he country long enough to make listening to his commentary worthwhile.

 Towns brings that experience to readers in his recently published book, Investing in Japan.
 The Book combines his personal experience with empirical data and critique of concerns of investing in Japan to paint a clearer picture of the opportunity open to investors.